puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_containment.markdown

 ### Faux Containment (for Compatibility With Puppet ≤ 3.4.0)

-Versions prior to Puppet 3.4.0 do not ship with the `contain` function.
+Versions prior to Puppet 3.4.0 and Puppet Enterprise 3.2 do not ship with the `contain` function.
 To support these versions, you must mimic containment with the **anchor pattern.**

 > **Note:** To use the anchor pattern, [the `puppetlabs/stdlib` module][stdlib] must be installed.
 This module includes the dummy `anchor` resource type.